Heart Failure (HF)

 High blood pressure stresses the heart because the heart must pump blood more forcefully than normal to eject blood into the arteries against the higher pressure.
 Eventually, the heart’s walls thicken (hypertrophy) and/or stiffen.
 The stiff heart does not fill quickly or adequately, so that with each contraction, the heart pumps less blood than it normally does.
 Diabetes and obesity also cause changes that stiffen the walls of the ventricle.

 As people age, the heart’s walls also tend to stiffen.
-The combination of high blood pressure, obesity, and diabetes, which are common among older people, and age-related stiffening makes heart failure particularly common among older people.
+The combination of high blood pressure, obesity, and diabetes, which are common among older adults, and age-related stiffening makes heart failure particularly common among older adults.

 • High blood pressure in arteries to the lungs (pulmonary hypertension, sometimes caused by pulmonary embolism)